dukelec/cdstep/Readme.md

 But for the stepper motor control, the period is not fixed, so the time information and other observed variables should be recorded together every time.

 When debugging with plot, it is recommended to set the baud rate of the device higher.
-If the amount of data is large, MDRV will store continuous information in the buffer.
+If the amount of data is large, CDSTEP will store continuous information in the buffer.
 After the buffer is full, it will wait for the buffer to be completely emptied before continuing, which can ensure the continuity of the data to the greatest extent and avoid loss of details.